HackTheMidlands/hackthemidlands-old/faq.md

 Millennium Point is within a ten minute wal from the Birmingham town centre and there are cycle parking faciities nearby, though be aware that HackTheMidlands is an overnight event.

 ## Train
 The nearest train stations are Birmingham New Street (BHM) and Birmingham Moor Street (BMO) which are a 15 minute walk from the venue.
 Snow Hill Station (BSW) is also within walking distance.
-The train stations have frequent connections around the West Midlands as well as many cities in England and Birmingham International Airport
+The train stations have frequent connections around the West Midlands as well as many cities in England and Birmingham International Airport.

 ## Bus
 From the city centre to the Millennium Point entrance on Jennings Road, you can take the busses 14 (Stop BS7), 55/55A, 90 or 94 (Stop BS9).